gustavonp/roo-recipes/content/recipes/oven-stuffed-tomatoes.md

 2. Into a skillet, cook the onions and garlic with a drizzle olive oil over medium heat until the onion gets translucent.

-3. Add the ground beef and just partially cook cook for 10 to 15 minutes.
+3. Add the ground beef with a pinch of salt and pepper and just partially cook cook for 10 to 15 minutes.
 Until most of the ground beef is nice and brown.

 4. Put your tomatoes on a baking tray and carefully stuff them with the ground beef, addind the parmesan cheese on top.